nikolhm/npc/README.md

 This will show the logs for both the bot and the database.

-If you wan to just see the logs from the bot, run:
+If you want to just see the logs from the bot, run:

    ```bash
    docker compose logs -f npc_bot_app